Llansteffan: Description

-The village was connected to Ferryside, on the opposite bank of the Towy estuary, by a ferry until the 1950s.
-It saved visitors a 16 mile road trip.
-In 2018, a ferry service resumed using an amphibious boat to negotiate Llansteffan beach, rather than the 1950s jetty.

 Castle

 Llansteffan Castle, built by the Normans in the 12th century and granted to the Marmion family, stands above the village on a promontory commanding the estuary passage.
 Located between the ferry crossing-points of the Tywi and Tâf rivers, Llansteffan was an important staging post on the coastal route from Glamorgan via Kidwelly to Pembroke.

+Ferry Crossing

+The village was connected to Ferryside, on the opposite bank of the Towy estuary, by a ferry until the 1950s.
+It saved visitors a 16-mile road trip.

+In 2018, a ferry service resumed using an amphibious boat to negotiate Llansteffan beach by Carmarthen Bay Ferries using a customized Sealegs Amphibious Craft offering 5-10 minute crossings to Llansteffan and 45 minute estuary and 1 hour trips, having received a grant of £300,000 from the Coastal Communities Fund.
+The grant had been applied for by a former resident of the community, Professor Kenton Morgan and local reactions to the service and the culture of grantsmanship was covered in a BBC Radio 4 programme.

 Governance

 At the local level, Llansteffan is governed by Llansteffan & Llanybri Community Council comprising up to 10 community councillors.

 Until 2022 a county electoral ward of Llansteffan existed.
 This ward stretched north from Llansteffan to include Llangynog and Llangain, with a total population of 2,006.
 From the 2022 local elections Llansteffan was merged with the St Clears ward to become 'St Clears and Llansteffan', represented by two county councillors.